Impact on Business (GRI3-3)

 Preventative and Corrective Measures

-• Establish safe work procedures
+• Establishment of safe work procedures and clear operational procedures

-• Provide personal protective equipment (PPE)
+• Provision of personal protective equipment (PPE) and gloves

 At-risk Persons